CaroSuarez/bog001-md-links/README.md

 ## Description

 The **md-links** package allows you to find all links inside a markdown file and check total number of links if any, unique links and broken links.
-You can also scan folder in which case it will search for markdown files inside the desire folder and links inside them.
+You can also scan folders in which case it will search for markdown files inside.

 ## Usage

 * You can use it as programmatically as follows:

 ```
-const md-links = require('md-links');
+const md-links = require('@carosuarez/md-links');
 ```

-In this case, `md-links` returns a promise which resolve in an array of objects that specify the links found, their texts and the absolute path of the markdown file scaned.
+In this case, `md-links` returns a promise which resolves in an array of objects that specify the links found, their texts and the absolute path of the markdown file scaned.

 ```
 md-links('C:/Desktop/Example').then(links => console.log(links));
 ```

-You can also check for the status code of the links founs adding the option:
+You can also check for the status code of the links found adding the option:

 ```